DONATIONS

 Please contact [email protected] and describe your questions.

-I would like to join DSF Patient Council
+I would like to join the Patient Council

 Corporate sponsorship

-I would like to discuss Corporate partnership?
+I would like to discuss Corporate PARTNERING.
 Where do I contact DSF?

-Please go to [email protected] or go to our Corporate Sponsorship Page.
+Please visit [email protected] or go to our partner page.

 My company would like to sponsor a Dsf fundraiser where can i find the answers?